 After completion of the application each applicant will be contacted for an interview.

 - Due to course sequencing and pre-acceptance observation requirements this program requires 7 semesters at WSU including 1 semester prior to admission to the program and 6 semesters after acceptance.
 Regardless of previous coursework, completion of this program will require 3.5 years.
-Relevant coursework may be given transfer credit for Care and Prevention of Athletic Injuries and Human Anatomy.

 The Athletic Training Program at WSU includes a minimum of 1200 hours of clinical education.
 Your clinical assignments will rotate each of six semesters for a well-rounded experience during which you will average 15-20 hours per week.
+Students will be responsible for purchasing personal professional liability insurance each year.

 - Semester 1: You will have an opportunity to become oriented with all of the athletic training facilities and staff certified athletic trainers as you rotate through assignments with most of the sports offered on campus.